eStep/docker-intro/docker-build.md

 Here are the steps that we need to make to achieve this:
 * install python and flask
-* get aour script into the container
+* get our script into the container
 * acess locally flask application served from inside the container

 Assuming the `hello.py` script with our flask app  is in `./app`